Get a sign-up bonus of £20

 About Revolut

-Revolut is a digital-only financial app and card, now available for 16+, that sets itself apart from traditional banks with a focus on technology, low fees and flexibility.
+Revolut is a digital-only bank, now available for 16+, that sets itself apart from traditional banks with a focus on technology, low fees and flexibility.
 It wants to help those who travel a lot, offering spending abroad and international money transfers with no hidden fees.
 Revolut allows its customers to manage their money easily.
 Splitting the bill with friends, freezing a lost card and setting a spending goal have never been easier.
 Revolut offers a number of accounts: Standard (a free account available to ages 16 and up), Plus, Premium, Metal (which comes with a metal card) and Ultra (which has has the most/best perks).
 There’s also a kids’ card and app.

 (Customers aged 16+ can now open a Revolut account.
 Some features are only available to those aged 18+).